 - 3 green onions, sliced

-Heat a large pot to a medium heat.
-Add 1 tablespoon sesame oil.
-Add garlic and ginger.
+Heat a large pot to a medium heat and add 1 tablespoon sesame oil, along with garlic and ginger.
 Saute until fragrant, about 1 minute.
 Add carrots, mushrooms and salt.
 Cook until slightly softened, about 2-3 minutes.